Stability of the log-Brunn-Minkowski inequality in the case of many hyperplane symmetries: Proof of Theorem

 \section{Proof of Theorem~\ref{logBMuncondstab}}

 The proof of Theoem~\ref{logBMuncondstab} will be based on Theorem~\ref{coordinatewisestab0} and Proposition~\ref{coordlog}.
 However, first we need some simple lemmas.
-The first statement is the following corollary of the logarithmic Brunn-Minowski inequality for unconditional convex bodies (see Lemma~3.1 of Kolesnikov, Milman \cite{KolMilsupernew}).
+The first statement is the following corollary (see Lemma~3.1 of Kolesnikov, Milman \cite{KoM22}) of the logarithmic Brunn-Minowski inequality for unconditional convex bodies due to Saroglou \cite{Sar15}.

 \begin{lemma} If $K$ and $C$ are unconditional convex bodies in $\R^n$, then

 is log-concave on $[0,1]$. \end{lemma}

 The second claim provides simple estimates about log-concave functions.